 Using your experiences and skills to help others with aspects of their lives that you find meaningful and interesting will provide you with a sense of fulfilment.

-Find out more about the Trust volunteers
+Find out more about volunteering with the Trust

 Whatever we do in life we all have talents and experiences that we can share with other people – and the Thalidomide Trust’s inspiring beneficiaries are no exception.